microsoft/vscode/extensions/typescript-language-features/web/README.md

 - [ ] think about implementing all the other ServerHost methods
   - also copy details from previous implementation (although it's syntax-only so only covers part)
 - [ ] organise webServer.ts into multiple files
+- [ ] add semicolons everywhere; vscode's lint doesn't seem to complain, but the code clearly uses them

 ### Bugs